Marcelo Martinez-Ferro: Dynamic Compressor FMF System for Pectus Carinatum Correction

 Martinez-Ferro invented the Dynamic Compressor FMF System as a non-invasive alternative for correcting pectus carinatum.
 The "FMF System" operates on the principle that the chest wall, particularly in children and adolescents, is malleable and can be reshaped by applying external pressure.

-This orthopedic system, manufactured by Pampamed, is made from ultralight aluminum and custom-made to each patient.
+This orthopaedic system, manufactured by Pampamed, is made from ultralight aluminium and custom-made for each patient.
 It works by applying gradual and controlled pressure, correcting the deformity over several months.

 Between 2001 and 2007, Martinez-Ferro's team used this dynamic compression system, which includes a correction pressure gauge, to treat 208 patients with pectus carinatum non-invasively.
 The effectiveness rate was 90%.
 A key differentiator of this system is its ability to measure the patient's chest elasticity and adjust the correction pressure accordingly.
 This improves accuracy, optimizes treatment duration, and helps prevent skin lesions.

-The Children's Hospital of The King's Daughters in the United States was the first international center to adopt this system, positioning it as the preferred global treatment over surgical intervention for this condition.
+The Children's Hospital of The King's Daughters in the United States was the first international centre to adopt this system, positioning it as the preferred global treatment over surgical intervention for this condition.
 Treatment alternatives for chest wall malformations have evolved from open resections to minimally invasive strategies, and now, to reshaping the chest using both surgical and non-surgical methods.